Merger of Home Savings and bank based in northwest Ohio gets final approval

-YOUNGSTOWN, Ohio (WKBN) – The merger of Home Savings and First Federal Bank of Defiance has been given federal approval.
+YOUNGSTOWN, Ohio (WYTV) – The merger of Home Savings and First Federal Bank of Defiance has been given federal approval.

 The approval was announced late Monday afternoon.